Venom: Let There Be Carnage: Theatrical

 Venom: Let There Be Carnage was screened for fans in London on September 14, 2021, and was released in the United States on October 1 in RealD 3D and IMAX.
 In August 2021, Sony and CJ 4DPlex announced a deal to release 15 of Sony's films over three years in the ScreenX format, starting with Let There Be Carnage.
 The film was originally set for release in the U.S. on October 2, 2020.
-It was delayed several times due to the COVID-19 pandemic, moving to June 25, 2021, September 17, September 24, and then October 15, before being moved back up to October 1.
+It was delayed several times to June 25, 2021, September 17, September 24, and then October 15, before being moved back up to October 1.
+These shifts were made in part due to the COVID-19 pandemic and to avoid opening against F9: The Fast Saga and Halloween Kills.

 Home media

 The film debuted atop the iTunes, Google Play, and Vudu charts following its release on PVOD services in late November 2021.
 In April 2021, Sony signed a deal giving Disney access to their legacy content, including Marvel content in Sony's Spider-Man Universe (SSU), to stream on Disney+ and Hulu and appear on Disney's linear television networks.
 Disney's access to Sony's titles would come following their availability on Netflix.